TradeBid Arbitration Policy

 Air Bags Missing/Defective

 The Seller must disclose if the Vehicle’s airbags are missing or not operational.
 If the airbag warning light is “on”, it must be disclosed.
-Arbitration is only available for repairs that exceed the Arbitration Dollar Threshold (see Major Repair).
+Arbitration is only available for repairs that exceed the Arbitration Euro Threshold (see Major Repair).

 Alternative Fuel or Conversion